ghdl/ghdl/README.md

 $ make
 ```

-At that place, you can already use the 'ghdl_mcode' built in the directory.
+At that place, you can already use the `ghdl_mcode` built in the directory.
 You can also install GHDL:

 ```sh
 $ make install